AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 * 3a.
 Tutor changes attendance after marking.

     * 3a1.
-TMS updates the record accordingly.
+System updates the record accordingly.

       Use case resumes at step 4.